 In SQLite, the presence of assert(X) means that the developers have a proof that X is always true.
 Readers can depend upon X being true to help them reason about the code.
 An assert(X) is a strong statement about the truth of X. There is no doubt.

 The ALWAYS(X) and NEVER(X) macros are a weaker statement about the truth of X. The presence of ALWAYS(X) or NEVER(X) means that the developers believe X is always or never true, but there is no proof, or the proof is complex and error-prone, or the proof depends on other aspects of the system that seem likely to change.

-In other systems, developers sometimes use assert(X) in a way that is similar to the use of ALWAYS(X) or NEVER(X) in SQLite.
+Other systems sometimes use assert(X) in a way that is similar to the use of ALWAYS(X) or NEVER(X) in SQLite.
 Developers will add an assert(X) as a tacit acknowledgement that they do not fully believe that X is always true.
 We believe that this use of assert(X) is wrong and violates the intent and purpose of having assert(X) available in C in the first place.
 An assert(X) should not be seen as a safety-net or top-rope used to guard against mistakes.
 Nor is assert(X) appropriate for defense-in-depth.
-An ALWAYS(X) or NEVER(X) macro, or something similar, should be used in those cases because ALWAYS(X) or NEVER(X) will followed by code to actually deal with the problem in the case where the programmers reasoning turns out to be wrong.
+An ALWAYS(X) or NEVER(X) macro, or something similar, should be used in those cases because ALWAYS(X) or NEVER(X) will be followed by code to actually deal with the problem when the programmers reasoning turns out to be wrong.
 Since the code that follows ALWAYS(X) or NEVER(X) is untested, it should be something very simple, like a "return" statement, that is easily verified by inspection.

 Three separate builds are used to validate the SQLite software.